rabiprakash123/ChessEngine/README.md

 ## Feedback

-If you encounter any issues or have any feedback regarding our chess engine or its integration with Arena GUI, please feel free to contact at rs22mac2r22@student.nitw.ac.in.
+If you encounter any issues or have any feedback regarding my chess engine or its integration with Arena GUI, please feel free to contact at rs22mac2r22@student.nitw.ac.in.

 Happy playing and good luck in your chess games!